-- Identify the use of computer simulations in modern astrophysics
+- Appreciate the use of computer simulations in modern astrophysics

 - Demonstrate detailed knowledge of a particular aspect of computational astrophysics

-- Develop and identify a scientific justification which includes a research plan, the project aims, objectives and expected outcomes
+- Write a project proposal which includes a research plan, the project aims, objectives and expected outcomes

-- Design and create a comprehensive record of research methodologies and references/resources utilised
+- Keep a comprehensive record of research methodologies and references/resources utilised

-- Design and create a detailed project report of techniques used, investigations undertaken and conclusions reached
+- Write a detailed and summary report of techniques used, investigations undertaken and conclusions reached in the project

 - Discussion forum/Discussion Board